one3qualsone/elastic-finance/frontend/src/app/learn/beginner/valuing-small-business/valuing-small-business.md

 # Valuing a Small Business

 Understanding how to value a business is an essential skill for any investor.
-By breaking down the components of a business and analyzing how money flows through it, we can determine its true worth.
+By breaking down the components of a business and analysing how money flows through it, we can determine its true worth.

 ## The Small Business Model